jaysonragasa/MauiRemoteLogging/README.md

 4. Click "Start Server" (default port is 8080).

 ### 2. Client (.NET MAUI App)

-1. Add `RemoteLoggingClientService.cs` to your .NET MAUI project.
+1.  **Install the NuGet Package** into your .NET MAUI project:
+    ```bash
+    dotnet add package jaraio.MauiRemoteLoggingClient
+    ```
+    Or add it via the Visual Studio NuGet Package Manager.

-2. In `MauiProgram.cs`, register the service using the new extension method.
-This is the only setup required.
+2. In `MauiProgram.cs`, register the service using the extension method.
     ```csharp
-    using MauiRemoteLogging; // Add the namespace for your service
+    // Add the namespace from the package
+    using Jaraio.MauiRemoteLogging;

     public static class MauiProgram
     {